Development of a simulation and analysis framework for N{\nu}DEx experiment: Simulation framework

 \subsection{Energy deposition of electrons}

-The BxDecay0~\cite{tretyak2023bxdecay0}, a C++ port of the Decay0/GENBB Monte Carlo code, is used to generate the standard decay and $0\nu \beta \beta$ processes for various radioactive nuclide of interest.
+The BxDecay0, a C++ port of the Decay0/GENBB Monte Carlo code, is used to generate the standard decay and $0\nu \beta \beta$ processes for various radioactive nuclide\reviewII{s} of interest.
 For $0\nu \beta \beta$, the standard light Majorana neutrino mass mechanism is used.
-Particle interactions with detector materials are simulated using Geant4~\cite{AGOSTINELLI2003250,1610988,allison2016geant4}.
-The resulting amplitudes and locations of the energy depositions are recorded in ROOT~\cite{root_software,brun1997root} format.

-In Geant4, the detector is modeled by a $5 \times 5 \times 5~\mathrm{m^3}$ box filled with 10 atm, 20 $^\circ$C of $^{82}$SeF$_6$ gas was modeled, with the primary vertices of the events placed at its center.
-The FTFP\_BERT physics list was used, with the electromagnetic module replaced by G4EmStandardPhysics\_option4~\cite{allison2016geant4} for accurate low-energy electron transport.

-Figure~\ref{fig:Edep} shows the distribution of total energy deposition inside the detector for 15,000 simulated events.
-The events with deposited energy smaller than the Q-value result from the $\gamma$-ray escape.
+Particle interactions with detector materials are simulated using Geant4. \rewrite{The FTFP\_BERT physics list is used, with the electromagnetic module replaced by G4EmStandardPhysics\_option4~\cite{allison2016geant4} for accurate low-energy electron transport.} Figure~\ref{fig:Edep} shows the distribution of total energy deposition inside the sensitive volume for \rewrite{10,000} simulated events.
+The sharp peak near 3 MeV corresponds to fully contained $0\nu \beta \beta$ events, while the tail results from $\gamma$-ray escape or events near the sensitive volume boundary.

-Figure~\ref{fig:Proj} shows projected 3D tracks for a $^{208}$Tl $\gamma$ background event with 1.933 MeV deposited energy and a $0\nu\beta\beta$ event.
-The “blobs”, appearing at the endpoints of electron tracks, correspond to Bragg peaks.
-In $0\nu\beta\beta$ events, two such blobs are typically observed, whereas background events show only one.
+Figure~\ref{fig:Proj} shows projected 3D tracks for $0\nu \beta\beta$ and single-electron background, both with total kinetic energy of \rewrite{2.998} MeV.
+The “blobs” at track endpoints correspond to Bragg peaks.
+The $0\nu\beta\beta$ events typically exhibit two such blobs, whereas single-electron backgrounds show only one.